bldl/emplace-spidermonkey/README.md

         Throws a TypeError if 'this' is not an object
    ```

-   Although not required, we should fill out the `info` key aswell.
+   Although not required, we should fill out the `info` key as well.
    Some points that are beneficial here are:
     - What does the method look like?
     - Which line of code are we testing?